MeoMunDep/BlockDAG/README.md

 💡 Usage:

 > You need to `cd` to the file after extract it
-> To run the bot, use the following command: `cd blockdag-main/blockdag; node meomundep`
+> To run the bot, use the following command: `cd blockdag; node meomundep`

 🎇Enjoy!